JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 ## LARGE SOUP ORDERED SEPARATELY – 500ml

-* **Italian vegetable soup Minestrone with parmesanSpinach creamy soup with sour cream and croutons** 75 CZK
+* **Italian vegetable soup Minestrone with parmesancheese or Spinach creamy soup with sour cream and croutons** 75 CZK

 ***Offer is valid on Thursday 6.11. from 10:30 until closing time or while stocks last.***